-The game also attracted attention on Kickstarter because of its fun art style.
-Itchy Feet also had a similar look.
+The game attracted attention Kickstarter also through its funny art style.
+Itchy Feet also had a similar presentation.
 And the material is also well thought out.
-There are cubes to set up the individual sets, the player boards give each character the right attitude and on the clipboard, time and money can be closely monitored.
-As always with Kickstarter, there can still be changes in the design and mainly in the material.
+There are dice to build the individual sets, the player boards give each character the right attitude and the clipboard allows time and money to be closely monitored.
+As always with Kickstarter, there may be changes in the design and especially in the material.
 But the bean-like characters definitely remain.

 Have a say in the rewards